If you buy an item via this post, we may get a small affiliate fee. Details.

 Prime Music offers 1.5 million songs.
 It’s not enough for a serious music lover.
 To compare, Apple Music gives access to over 30 million songs.

-There is also a free access to ebooks, via Kindle Owner’s Lending Library.
+There is also free access to ebooks, via Kindle Owner’s Lending Library.
 I’ll describe it later in detail, but in short you can borrow one eligible Kindle book per month, with no due dates.

 Better access to deals